“Everything should be made as simple as possible—

 To learn more about the Unified Behavior Model™ (UBM) and the Behavior Echo-System™ (BES), click the button below to download the Executive Summary for the Behavioral Literacy Project and the Unified Behavior Model white paper (when available).
 For direct inquiries, media requests, speaking engagements, or collaboration opportunities, please email: 📩 UBM-edu__(AT)__thehabitfactor.com.
 You may also want to subscribe—free—to Martin Grunburg’s Substack publication at: 🔗 https://habits2goals.substack.com

 Participation is open to individuals worldwide, age 18 and older.
 Prize eligibility is subject to the official rules, conditions, and review process.
-In the case of duplicate submissions, the first valid entry received (by timestamp) will be prioritized for prize eligibility.
+In the case of duplicate submissions, the FIRST valid entry received (by timestamp) will be prioritized for prize eligibility.
 By submitting, you agree to the evaluation terms outlined in the official guidelines.

 To officially enter and receive the complete RULES and CONDITIONS: